Walter Davis (basketball): After basketball

-Davis later served as a broadcaster for the Nuggets, and has served as a scout for the Washington Wizards.
+Davis later served as a broadcaster for the Nuggets and as a scout for the Washington Wizards.
 As time passed, Davis and the Suns repaired their relationship.
 In 1994, his No. 6 was retired by the Suns, and in 2004 he was enshrined in the team's Ring of Honor.
+On October 28, 2023, Davis was reintroduced and given a commemorative watch from new Suns owner Mat Ishbia to celebrate the revamped version of the Phoenix Suns Ring of Honor.

-He is the uncle of UNC men's head coach Hubert Davis, who also played for UNC and in the NBA.
+Davis was the uncle of UNC men's head coach Hubert Davis, who also played for UNC and in the NBA.

+Davis died in Charlotte, North Carolina, on November 2, 2023, at the age of 69.
+Following his death, Davis received his first nomination to be inducted into the Naismith Basketball Hall of Fame.
+On April 6, 2024, it was announced that Davis would be inducted to the Hall of Fame as part of the 2024 class.
+After the initial induction set for August 2024 was delayed until October due in part to the 2024 Summer Olympics, Davis would officially be inducted into the Basketball Hall of Fame on October 12–13, 2024.